-- §2.
-The computational content of Henkin's proof of Gödel's completeness.
-We now recall Henkin's proof of completeness and analyse its computational content. - 2.1.
-Henkin's proof of statement S2, slightly simplified.
-We give a simplified form of Henkin's proof of the strong form of Gödel's completeness theorem [39], formulated as statement S2.
-The simplification is on the use of free variables instead of constants in Henkin axioms and in the use of only implicative formulae in the process of completion of a consistent set of formulae into a maximally consistent one23.
+2.1.
+Henkin's proof, slightly simplified.
+We give a simplified form of Henkin's proof of the strong form of Gödel's completeness theorem [40], formulated as a model existence theorem, that is as statement S2.
+The simplification is on the use of free variables instead of constants in Henkin axioms and in the use of only implicative formulae in the process of completion of a consistent set of formulae into a maximally consistent one22.

-Let \mathcal{T} be a consistent set of formulae mentioning an at most countable24 number of function symbols and predicate symbols.
-Let \mathcal{X}1 and \mathcal{X}2 be countable sets of variables forming a partition of \mathcal{X} .
-We can assume without loss of generality that the free variables of the formulae in \mathcal{T} are in \mathcal{X}1 leaving \mathcal{X}2 as a pool of fresh variables.
+Let \mathcal{T} be a consistent set of formulae mentioning an at most countable23 number of function symbols and predicate symbols.
+Let X_1 and X_2 be countable sets of variables forming a partition of \mathcal{X} .
+We can assume without loss of generality that the free variables of the formulae in \mathcal{T} are in X_1 leaving X_2 as a pool of fresh variables.